jaymar921/2dgraphic-utils/README.md

   width: 32,
   height: 32,
   imageSource: "player-sprite.png", // Path to your image
-  type: SpriteType.PLAYER, // Classify this Sprite object to a type "Player" | default: "Object,
+  type: SpriteType.PLAYER, // Classify this Sprite object to a type "Player" | default: "Object"
   scale: 1,
 });